 The Filter core module allows you to configure formats for text input for your site.

-- In Drupal 8, these settings are under the Content Formatting section, "Text formats and editors" on the "Configuration" screen (/admin/config/content/formats).
+- In Drupal 8, these settings are under Configuration > Content Formatting > "Text formats and editors" (/admin/config/content/formats).

-- In Drupal 7, these settings are under "Text formats" on the "Configuration" screen (/admin/config/content/formats).
+- In Drupal 7, these settings are under Configuration > "Text formats" (/admin/config/content/formats).

-- In Drupal 6 and earlier, these settings are under "Input formats" in the "Site Configuration" area.
+- In Drupal 6 and earlier, these settings are under "Site Configuration" > "Input formats".

-Despite the name "filter," the module not only lets you keep out formatting you don't want, but also lets you control and enhance the formatting that appears.
+Despite the name "filter," the module not only lets you prevent the use of formatting you don't want, but also lets you control and enhance the formatting that appears.
 For example, you can use a filter to turn ordinary line breaks into HTML paragraph tags.

 When users create or edit content, they can choose between the input formats administrators make available to their user role.
 By default, Drupal 6 and 7 ship with two options: Filtered HTML and Full HTML; Drupal 8 ships with Basic HTML, Restricted HTML, and Full HTML.